MissStrong/ICD2O/Notes/Unit 3/Note 04 - Hyperlinks and Images.md

 Anchor tags require a **hypertext reference** `href`, to tell the browser what URL to go to when the hyperlink is clicked.
 We can also specify whether clicking on the link will open the webpage in a new tab or the same tab.
 By default they will open in the same tab, but we can specify the `target` to be a new tab `"_blank"`.

-`href` and `target` are an examples of an **attribute**.
+`href` and `target` are an examples of **attributes**.
 Attributes are parameters that are placed within an opening tag and are separated by spaces.

 Here is is the previous "click me" example: